 - Modest meal card for daily food expenses on campus

-- Modest childcare stipend (for scholars with childcare responsibilities)
+- Modest childcare stipend for children under 12 (for scholars with childcare responsibilities)

 Research Projects & Supervision

-- Scholars are required to create an academic poster about their research and present it during a closing reception and poster session.
-Training on how to create and present an academic poster will be provided as part of IUSRS curriculum, and time to make the poster will be allotted for within the scholar’s regular research hours.
+- Scholars are required to create an academic poster or presentation about their research and present it during a closing reception and poster session.
+Training on how to create and present an academic poster will be provided as part of IUSRS program curriculum, and time to prepare the poster will be allotted within the scholar’s regular research hours.

 - Scholars are required to work full-time on their research project, unless otherwise negotiated with the faculty supervisor for the duration of the program.